llwor94/quiz-baker/README.md

 ## The Project

-Get started by forking this repo and running `create-react-app`.
+Get started by forking and cloning this repo and running `create-react-app`.
 Remember to submit a Pull Request on your first commit.

 [We have built an API for you to use in this project](https://lambda-study-app.herokuapp.com/api/)